Ralf12358/reqver/README.md

 2. For each requirement in the file:
    - If version info is present: leaves it as is, unless the `--force` option is set.
    - If no version info is present: gets the current version with pip.
-3. Creates a backup of the old requirements file.
+3. Creates a backup of the old requirements file (unless `--no-backups` is used).
 4. Writes the new requirements file with updated version information.